kri5t/chat-app/README.md

 **What were some of the trade offs you made when building this application?
 Why were these acceptable tradeoffs? **

-Right now I am using a hashset(js object) to store and sort all my messages and to avoid dupes in the chatlog.
-This method is not future proof since the order of the object properties are not guaranteed.
-If this was not a test application I would have to convert the object to an array and sort it the old fashioned way.
-Also I would implement a smart insert into the array of messages when going back online; since I can expect the new messages to follow the last seen thus minimizing the set I have to reorder.
+Right now I am using a hashset(js object) to avoid dupes in the chatlog.
+And I am doing an old fashioned sort of the array.
+To make this more efficient I would use a [SortedMap](http://www.collectionsjs.com/sorted-map) instead to avoid dupes and keep the sort order.

 I do not listen on the `offline event` from the browser and instead I simulate it by giving the user a button to click.
 This was done to make testing easier and because the cross browser implementation of the `offline event` is not uniform.